Documentation

 .isofile. - Under Display settings, make sure to enable 3D Acceleration and max out Video Memory to 128MB.

 - Start the VM!
-Once booted to the live desktop, double-click the Install Nebula Linux icon to install it permanently.
+Once booted to the live desktop, launch Install Nebula Linux from the app launcher (Super+Space) to install it permanently.

 💻 Bare Metal (Real Computer)